cheshire137/spotty-features/README.md

 ## How to Deploy to Heroku

 In your Spotify application, you'll need to add your Heroku app's URL, with `/auth`, as a valid redirect URI.
+You probably want to add two redirect URIs: one with https and the other with http.

 ```bash
 git push heroku master